hoffjager/databases/README.md

 I have earned a Higher Diploma in Data Analytics from ATU Galway, along with the IT Specialist Certificate in Databases from Pearson Vue.
 I thought of my video game collections as the perfect example of implementing my learnings from the above courses.
 I have set up local T-SQL databases via Microsoft SQL Server 2014, and I am planning on implementing the databases on a website for remote access soon.
-Data compilation and analysis were carried out to discover insights in relation to various matters, such as pricing & purchases per year or month:
+Data compilation and analysis were carried out to discover insights in relation to various matters, such as pricing & purchases of games per year or per month:
 * Video game receipts issued to my Gmail account at times of purchase,
 * Raw data temporarily entered & compiled in Google Sheets files over a number of years, to be added to the database via Microsoft SQL Server 2014,
 * PSPrices, a video game deals tracker based in London, who gather offers from PlayStation, Xbox and Nintendo, to help gamers find the best video game bargains from anywhere in the world.
+* PSNProfiles, a video game tracker that logs how recently you have played your video games, along with in-game trophy achievements earned towards video game completion.

 Initial Setup
 SQL Statements
-The sub-repository: playstation/statements, contains the following SQL files with queries in relation to database design & management:
+The sub-repository: playstation/statements, contains the following SQL files with queries created in relation to database design & management:
-* CREATE DATABASE & TABLES.sql (creates tables named Dates, Finances & Origins, which all contain various fields/columns of data).
+* CREATE DATABASE & TABLES.sql (creates tables named Dates, Finances & Origins, which all contain various fields/columns of data, more tables TBC).
 * INSERT INTO Dates.sql
 * INSERT INTO Finances.sql
 * INSERT INTO Origins.sql (these SQL files contain all info for data entry into each table).
-* SELECT FROM.sql (selects specified data from the tables, results are saved as CSV & converted to XLSX).
+* SELECT FROM.sql (selects specified data from the tables, results are output and saved in CSV format.
-* UPDATE TABLES.sql (update any fields within the tables, such as correcting any typo & math errors during analysis, such as spelling of developers or prices).
+* UPDATE TABLES.sql (update any fields within the tables, such as correcting any typos & mathematical errors during analysis, such as spelling of developers or prices).

 SQL Output
 The sub-repository: playstation/output, contains the following XLSX files that house various output from the SQL files above.